MonkeyPengc/Blackjack-Game-Design/README.md

 A CardDeck has a specified amount of Cards.

+A GameTable has one Dealer, Multiple Players and a CardDeck.

 A BlackjackManager has a GameTable.

 ### Behaviors of Entities

+BlackjackManager runs a GameTable, decides the winner in each single play, and terminates when there are no Players.

 BlackjackManager shuffles the CardDeck when the system starts, or when there are 60 cards left.

-BlackjackManager runs a GameTable, and decides the winner in each single play.

 GameTable joins or leaves Gamers.

-One Dealer and multiple Players play a CardDeck with their own strategies.
+The Dealer and multiple Players play a CardDeck with their own strategies.

-Dealer serves and deals with Players.
+The Dealer serves and deals with Players.

 Players place bet, and make decisions in each single play.

+Players choose to leave the GameTable, or forced to leave once below a certain amount of chips.